 Is A Loved One Showing Signs Of A Brain Injury After A Work Accident?

-If your spouse or another family member is covered under an employer’s workers’ compensation insurance, he or she is entitled to receive paid medical treatment by a workers’ compensation-approved medical provider.
+If your spouse or another family member is covered under an employer’s workers’ compensation insurance, they are entitled to receive paid medical treatment by a workers’ compensation-approved medical provider.
 Typically, workers must report a workplace accident and injuries immediately to receive workers’ compensation benefits.
 Brain injury symptoms, however, may not appear right away.
-If you notice symptoms such as blurred vision, change in personality, short-term memory loss or any other abnormality, have your loved one report the concerns to his or her employer and seek medical attention for a complete diagnosis right away.
+If you notice symptoms such as blurred vision, change in personality, short-term memory loss or any other abnormality, have your loved one report the concerns to their employer and seek medical attention for a complete diagnosis right away.